merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![31 Prochlorococcus final]({{images}}/pc-inspect.png)]({{images}}/pc-inspect.png){:.center-img .width-60}

+{:.notice}
+You can learn more about the amino acid color coding algorithm [here](http://merenlab.org/2018/02/13/color-coding-aa-alignments/).

 It is not only fun but also very educational to go through gene clusters one by one.
 Fine.
 But what do you do if you want to make sense of large selections?

 As you already know, the anvi'o interactive interface allows you to make selections from the tree.
 So you can select groups of gene clusters into bins (don't mind the numbers on the left panel, there clearly is a bug, and will be fixed in your version):